Construction Materials Their Nature and Behaviour (Free PDF )

 • Fibers for polymer composites

-• Analysis of the behavior of polymer composites
+• The behavior of polymer composites is analyzed.

-• Applications of FRP composites in civil engineering
+• FRP composites find applications in civil engineering.

 • Bibliography